 Fate and Free Will

 Astrology is a lingua franca that stitches together multiple paradigms of thinking that fall beyond cultures and bind, underpin and flow through them.
-Used in Egypt, Greece and Rome, this ancient system based on the precision of mathematical astronomy reads patterns that have to do with the warp and woof of the universe, is as rich as it is necessary to be for a craft that deals with a man’s place in the world and the path to fulfil its potentials.
+Used in Egypt, Greece and Rome, this ancient system based on the precision of mathematical astronomy reads patterns that have to do with the warp and woof of the universe, is as rich as it is necessary to be for a craft that deals with man’s place in the world and the path to fulfil his potential.

-The history of science, philosophy, religion, metaphysics, were trying to define what’s the nature of the archetypes, in relation to matter, the subject, consciousness.
+The histories of science, philosophy, religion and metaphysics were trying to define the nature of the archetypes in relation to matter, the subject, consciousness.
 No one has yet explained how the patterns portrayed in the chart inform all this.
-Archetypal cosmology is a new frontier of knowledge, that builds the modern gulf between fundamental physics (cosmology, astronomy, astrophysics, genetics, biology) and social sciences (psychology, semiotics, philosophy, history, cultural studies and art) to examine the theoretical basis for these correlations and the implications for contemporary culture and the wider world view.
+Archetypal cosmology is a new frontier of knowledge, that combines the gulf between fundamental physics (cosmology, astronomy, astrophysics, genetics, biology) and social sciences (psychology, semiotics, philosophy, history, cultural studies and art) to examine the theoretical basis for these correlations and the implications for contemporary culture and the wider world view.